runt18/docs/docs/patterns/dataflow/python.rst

   if condition: #branch ID: af4a..
     a = 4 #this is an int
   else: #branch ID: 75af..
-    a = 4.1 #this is a float
+    a = "four" #this is a string

   print a

-would generate the following annotation for the `a` name in the last line:
+would generate in part the following annotation for the `a` name in the last line:

 .. code-block:: yaml

-  type: union
+  type: ambiguous
   values:
+    - af4a.. # the first branch
-    - branch: af4a..
+      branch: af4a..
-      type: int
+      type: num
       value: 4
+    - 75af.. # the second branch
-    - branch: 75af..
+      branch: 75af..
-      type: float
+      type: str
-      value: 4.1
+      value: four

-Here, the `branch` parameter in the `values` attribute of the union type tells you which code branch is responsible for the generation of the given value.
+Here, the `branch` parameter of the shown annotation tells you which code branch is responsible for the generation of the given value.

 .. note:: Branches can get *combined* when there are multiple possible code paths that can be taken.